gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Then why in the saints' names were they trying to get through the pass this time of year?
 It'll be another month at least before the high trails are clear."
 He crossed his muscular arms.
-"Isn't something folk would do."
+"Isn't something honest folk would do."

-"My companions are not 'folk'," the tiger said haughtily.
+"My companions are not folk,"
+the tiger said haughtily.
 "They are soldiers."